Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Volumes/Readme.md

 - __volume_of_liquid_solid_phase???__
   - Type: string
-  - Description: What kind of shaking was applied to mix the reaction, was it a horizontal or vertically shaken system?
+  - Description: ???

 - __residence_time__
   - Type: posfloat
-  - Description: How big is the deflection of the horizontally shaken system?
+  - Description: What is the residence time of the reaction solution in the reactor?

 - __reynolds_number__
   - Type: string
-  - Description: Unit of the deflection
+  - Description: What is the reynolds number?

 - __passive_mixing__
   - Type: String
-  - Description: What is the morphology of the coils
+  - Description: What is the morphology of the coils??

 - __active_T_or_Y_mixer__
   - Type: String